Assicus

-Saint Assicus (Asicus, Assic) was the first bishop of Elphin, Ireland, and venerated as the patron saint of that place.
+Assicus (Asicus, Assic) was the first bishop of Elphin, Ireland, and venerated as the patron saint of that place.
 He was also an artisan metalworker.

 Tradition

 Assicus was a friend of St. Patrick, and a skilled metal worker in brass and copper.

 Converted to Christianity by Saint Patrick, he is also said to have been Patrick's worker in iron.

 At Elphin, Patrick built a church, called through centuries, "Tempull Phadruig" (Patrick's church).
 There he established an episcopal monastery, one of the first monasteries founded by him.
 He appointed Assicus as abbot-bishop, and with him left Bite, son of the brother of Assicus, and Cipia, mother of Bite.
 Assicus was of the family of Hono, a druid of wealth and influence, from whom Patrick obtained the land.

 Artisan

 Under the Brehon Law, craftsmen were well respected in ancient Ireland.

 The first bishop of Elphin is described in the "Book of Armagh" as the cerd, (the wright or goldsmith) of St. Patrick.
 Assicus made chalices, patens, and metal book-covers for the churches founded by Patrick.

 In the Tripartite Life of St Patrick is stated: